andreigue/andreigue.github.io/_posts/2024-11-19-some-thoughts.md

 We respect skilled artisans, whether they've dedicated their lives to their craft or create simply for the love of it.

 This is not about efficiency anymore.
-One factory worker with access to specialized machinery will get more output than 50 artisans within the same time.
-This applies to almost any item.
+One factory worker with access to specialized machinery will produce more output than 50 artisans in the same time frame.
+This principle applies to almost any item.

 Take a watchmaker who spends a year crafting a single watch.
 When someone buys it for tens of thousands of dollars, people criticize the purchase.
 But that price reflects the time spent making it, the years of learning the craft, and the living costs of being based in expensive countries like Switzerland or Japan.

 But again, at least a handmade leather wallet is useful.

-And again, to that I say: it's a romantic idea.
+And again, to that I say: buying a watch is a romantic idea.

 In a world full of disposable electronics and planned obsolescence, mechanical watches, to me at least, stand out.
 Each one contains countless moving parts, powered by nothing but gears and springs.
 Hand-assembled in many instances.

 It's an art form, using technology to create something unnecessary.
 And that's okay.

 It's technology created not to push boundaries, but purely to exist as art.
 Just like a painting doesn't need to advance visual representation to be worthwhile.

 I like to think of it like this: some people choose to engrave a tattoo onto their skin, marking an experience they want to remember.
 Their body becomes a book, telling their life story.
 When they're older, they can look at their body and see glimpses of their life events.
 To me, this is the most compelling argument for tattoos, but I would never do it myself, as I'm not confident that I will always want a permanent reminder of a temporary feeling.

 With a watch you wear daily, though, you get a similar personal connection without the permanence.
 While you might not afford as many watches as you can tattoos, this just means the milestones they represent will be fewer but more meaningful.

-It's about appreciating what you already have.
-Consumerism.
-Not chasing the next thing.
-Enjoy what you have.
+The milestones worth celebrating vary for everyone, but let's keep perspective.
+Buying watches remains fundamentally consumerist, and without restraint it becomes pure materialism.

+And even if all this sounds too philosophical, at least a watch can upgrade your look.

+That's a pretty good worst-case scenario.

+Now I could continue on this point, saying how a nice watch from "a real watch brand" sends a message to the world, whether you like it or not.
+Walk into some business meeting with thousands of dollars wrapped around your wrist, and if the other person recognizes it, you're starting ahead without saying a word.
+When people see signs of financial success, they're more likely to listen.
+Sure, you could talk your way to that same credibility, but an expensive watch does that preliminary "get-to-know-you talk" partially for you.

+But obviously, you shouldn't buy a watch just for that.

+You do it because you personally want to.

+What I do is I casually browse online, keep a mental list of any watch within my budget that I like, and over months see which one I consistently gravitate towards.
+After that much time, I'm usually quite certain about my choice.

+I'm sharing this because the most important reasons should be internal, not external validation.

 ## A Note On Ultra-Luxury